PatentsView/PatentsView-DB/DEVELOPER-weekly-parsers.md

 If you want to try running a task again, then go back to the grid view, click on the task and respective week you want to rerun, and click *Clear* with *Downstream* and *Recursive* selected.
 Airflow will give you a warning message about the tasks you're about to clear to confirm.

 ## Logging Changes and Fixes
 When a task fails, you may have to fix data in a table.
 When you do, it's important to make note of these changes so others can see what went wrong and what you changed.
-We keep text files outlining our changes in [this GitHub](https://github.com/PatentsView/daily-analysis-logs/tree/main). <br>
+We keep text files outlining our changes in the [daily-analysis-logs GitHub](https://github.com/PatentsView/daily-analysis-logs/tree/main). <br>
 <br>
 When you create a text file to note your changes, you may want to follow a consistent format, such as this: <br>
 *qc_parse_text_data_correction.txt*